asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Continuous Integration / Continuous Delivery

 Are the teams practicing Continuous Integration (CI)?
 Are they integrating code with each other at least once per day?
 How about Continuous Delivery (CD)?
-Is the code always in a deployable state or does go through periods of being broken?
+Is the code always in a deployable state, or does go through periods of being broken?
 Is the build and release pipeline completely automated?
-Can a single click deploy changes in a matter of minutes or is manual intervention and manual testing required to release the software?
+Can a single click deploy changes in a matter of minutes, or is manual intervention and manual testing required to release the software?

 By improving development team practices, automated tests, and the deployment strategy, existing teams will begin to work safer, more accurately, and efficiently.
 There should be a focus on getting to fast, repeatable, and wholly automated builds and deployments.